NIFTy-PPL/NIFTy/docs/source/code.rst

 :class:`~descent_minimizers.VL_BFGS`.
 Of these algorithms, only :class:`~descent_minimizers.NewtonCG` requires the energy object to provide a :attr:`~energy.Energy.metric` property, the others only need energy values and gradients.
+Further available descent minimizers are :class:`~descent_minimizers.RelaxedNewton` and :class:`~descent_minimizers.SteepestDescent`.

 The flexibility of NIFTy's design allows using externally provided minimizers.
-With only small effort, adapters for two SciPy minimizers were written; they are available under the names :class:`~scipy_minimizer.ScipyCG` and :class:`~scipy_minimizer.L_BFGS_B`.
+With only small effort, adaptors for two SciPy minimizers were written; they are available under the names :class:`~scipy_minimizer.ScipyCG` and :class:`~scipy_minimizer.L_BFGS_B`.